-Assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, we expect future payments under the Tax Receivable Agreement relating to the purchase by us of LLC Units in connection with this offering (including the repayment of the redeemable preferred units), and the Mergers to be approximately \$149.7 million and, based on certain assumptions, to range over the next 15 years from approximately \$4.9 million to \$15.6 million per year and decline thereafter.
-These estimates are based on an initial public offering price of \$18.50 per share of Class A common stock, which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus.
+Assuming no material changes in relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the Tax Receivable Agreement, we expect future payments under the Tax Receivable Agreement relating to the purchase by us of LLC Units in connection with this offering (including the repayment of the redeemable preferred units), and the Mergers to be approximately \$155.8 million and, based on certain assumptions, to range over the next 15 years from approximately \$5.1 million to \$16.5 million per year and decline thereafter.
+These estimates are based on an initial public offering price of \$20.00 per share of Class A common stock.
 Future payments in respect of subsequent redemptions or exchanges would be in addition to these amounts and are expected to be substantial.
 The actual amounts we will be required to pay may materially differ from these hypothetical amounts, depending on a number of factors, including potential future tax savings that we will actually realize or be deemed to realize, and the Tax Receivable Agreement payments made by us, will be calculated based in part on the market value of our Class A common stock at the time of each redemption or exchange of an LLC Unit for cash or a share of Class A common stock and the prevailing applicable federal tax rate (plus the assumed combined state and local tax rate) applicable to us over the life of the Tax Receivable Agreement and will depend on our generating sufficient taxable income to realize the tax benefits that are subject to the Tax Receivable Agreement.
 See "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."